NestorManeiro/TFG/README.md

 Lo del error "node 5 is neighbor of 0 but it is not true the other way around"

-Con el create a circle, da error al añadir 2.

 memory access out of bounds
 at blackbox.wasm:0xd746
 at blackbox.js:716:22